 Libertarians also believe individuals “own” their property — houses, land, gold, cars, stuff — and they don’t think the government should be able to take a portion of their property and spend it on programs they don’t like and don’t use.
 I do not like this either.
 (There are better ways to fully fund social programs than with property taxes.)
 Libertarians also don’t want to be told what they can do with their property.
 Okay, that depends.
 For example, I question the idea of “ownership” of finite resources, e.g. land, water, and air, which also belong to future generations.
 If I inherit 1,000 acres of old forest, I may decide to cut it all down and sell the wood to make toothpicks, leaving a Mordor-like landscape.
 My ancestors, the previous owners, may not have wanted this; my descendants, the future owners, may not want this.
 The owners of the neighboring lands may not want this.
 I am not against reasonable land use laws and building codes, that protect the value of the land and surrounding land.
 These laws are, after all, decided locally and democratically.

 Therefore, on the one hand, I can’t defend the ownership of land in the same way that I can defend the ownership of one’s body and other kind of property.
 On the other hand, I think every human born into the world has a right to use (wisely) a piece of it for his/her own survival.
-So, if an individual buys an acre of land, builds house on it, puts in a kitchen garden, he/she has a right to keep that property without being taxed on it.
+So, if an individual buys an acre of land, builds house on it, puts in a kitchen garden, or runs a small business out of it, he/she has a right to keep that property without being taxed on it.
 No one should lose their fair share of the planet due to non-payment of property taxes.
 In most parts of the U.S. an acre is more than sufficient to feed a typical-size family.
 Most families don’t bother to grow and preserve their own vegetables these days, but allowing people to own an acre of land and a roof over their heads tax-free should/could be seen as the basic fabric of a social safety net.

 Owners of more than one acre in the US (or a different amount depending upon the area) should/could be taxed at a progressive rate, in order to pay “rent” to the community from whom the owner takes more than a fair share.
 But government has no right to tax capital improvements (houses, barns, sheds) since these are the products of labor.
 This is essentially Henry George’s idea.